Nastel/tnt4j-stream-jmx/README.md

   application you usually do, or fallowing IBM's instruction.
 Keep in mind context path.
 * Start the application.

-By default Stream-JMX connects to local WAS runner JVM using `com.ibm.websphere.management.AdminServiceFactory.getMBeanFactory()`.
+By default, Stream-JMX connects to local WAS runner JVM using `com.ibm.websphere.management.AdminServiceFactory.getMBeanFactory()`.

 Navigate to `http://localhost:9080/YOUR_CHOOSEN_CONTEXT_PATH/`.
 TNT4J-Stream-JMX configuration/monitoring page should be displayed.
 See [Generic servlet page features](#generic-servlet-page-features) on what is available there.